 Some domestic buildings are not required to have an Energy Performance Certificate.
 However, there can be occasions where you may need documentary evidence to prove this.
-Common examples include claiming the feed-in-tariff for a new renewable installation connected to an exempt building or proving an exemption from the Minimum Energy Efficiency Standards.
+Common examples include claiming the feed-in-tariff for a new renewable installation connected to an exempt building.

 Rowleys Commercial Energy Assessment Limited are able to provide Domestic EPC Exemption Letters, documents which can be used for this purpose.
 This is a specialist service that does not fall within the role of a standard energy assessor.
 As a result, our assessors involved with this service hold additional insurance and have received additional training to provide these letters.
 This is very important to our clients as the potential losses from wrongly stating an exemption can be very substantial.